Examples of compact Einstein four-manifolds with negative curvature: Proving the key estimate

 For any pair $x,y$ of disjoint points of $Y_k$, denote by $\tilde{G}_k(y,x)$ the fundamental solution of $L_{\tilde{g}_k}^*$ in $Y_k$, centred at $x$.
 (See Appendix~\ref{Green} for the construction of $\tilde{G}_k$.)
 We have the following weighted $L^2$ estimate on $\tilde{G}_k$.

 \begin{proposition} Given $0 < \epsilon <3$, there exists a constant $C$ (depending only on $\epsilon$, but not on $k$) such that for any $x \in Y_k$ and for all large $k$,

 \end{proposition} \begin{proof} The proof follows the same lines as that of Proposition~\ref{weighted-L2-tildeH} with minor modifications.
 Accordingly we pass more quickly over the steps this time.
-The main difference is that the analogue of Lemma~\ref{L2-optimal} now only holds asymptotically here.
-Lemma~7.14 of \cite{lee} shows that for any $\delta>0$ there exists $U_0$ such that for any smooth $s$ compactly supported in $\{ u \geq U_0\}$ we have
+The main difference is that the analogue of~\eqref{L2-optimal} now only holds asymptotically here. {We first claim that for any $\delta>0$ there exists $U_0$ such that for any smooth symmetric bilinear form $s$ compactly supported in $\{ u \geq U_0\}$ and any $k $ large enough we have